snugnug/hjem-rum/docs/CONTRIBUTING.md

 to be exceptions.
 However, do your best to stick to them, and keep in mind that reviewers will hold you to them as much as possible.

-### Where to put a new module

-WIP

 ### Aliases

 At the top of any module, there should always be a `let ... in` set.
 Within this, functions should have their location aliased, cfg should be aliased, and any generators should have an alias as well.
-Here's an example for a module that makes use of the TOML generator used in nixpkgs:
+Here's an example for a module that makes use of the TOML generator used in Nixpkgs:

 ```nix
 {